simeononsecurity/simeononsecurity.ch/content/articles/establishing-security-operations-center-best-practices/index.en.md

 Choosing the right location for your SOC is essential.
 It should be physically secure and accessible to the relevant teams, ensuring quick response times during security incidents.
 Consider proximity to critical infrastructure, power supply, and ease of communication with other departments.

-Furthermore, physical security measures, such as access controls, surveillance systems, and redundant power and cooling solutions, must be in place to protect the SOC's infrastructure and ensure uninterrupted operations.
+Also, physical security measures, such as access controls, surveillance systems, and redundant power and cooling solutions, must be in place to protect the SOC's infrastructure and ensure uninterrupted operations.

 ### Network and Data Security Design